-13.14 Cleaning
+GB 13.14 Cleaning

+Standards Guidance
-13.14.1 General cleaning measures

-- 1. You must have suitable cleaning measures in place to prevent contamination and maintain the integrity of your products throughout production, processing and storage. - 2.
-You must monitor your cleaning measures to make sure they are effective and keep records to show that you have done this. - 3.
+GB 13.14.1 General cleaning measures You must have suitable cleaning measures in place to prevent contamination and maintain the integrity of your products throughout production, processing and storage.
+You must monitor your cleaning measures to make sure they are effective and keep records to show that you have done this.
 If you process or store both non-organic and organic at the same site, you must ensure organic processing or storage is only carried out once suitable cleaning of the equipment and/or storage area(s) has been carried out.
 (EC) 889/2008 Art.
 63(1)(c); Art.
-26(4)(a)(b)(5)(e); Art.
-35(4)(c)

-For permitted cleaning chemicals in aquaculture facilities please refer to section 13.14.5.
+26((2)(b)(3)(e); Art.
+35(4)(c) For permitted cleaning chemicals in aquaculture facilities please refer to section 13.14.5.
 In your aquaculture management plan set out your cleaning procedures, with details of how you clean harvesting/handling equipment, storage areas and equipment used for organic production.
 Explain how you limit the risk of contamination of organic product from microbial contaminants, from cleaning chemicals, non-permitted substances and from non-organic product.
 You will need to ensure your staff, or contractors using their own equipment, are trained to carry out effective cleaning to prevent contamination of your organic products.
 Your cleaning procedures need to be clear and to set out what will be cleaned, how, with what frequency (e.g. daily, weekly, monthly or annually), who is responsible, what chemicals and equipment needs to be used and details of the final rinse of food contact surfaces with potable water (where appropriate).
+Cleaning chemicals Detergents, disinfectants, sterilisers and sanitisers allowed for use in the food industry may be used for cleaning equipment and storage areas.
+Residues of these chemicals must be removed from surfaces in contact with organic food so that they do not contaminate organic products, by carrying out a final rinse with potable water.